 Technicians may not be the celebrities or the big picture planners, but they're always doing the real work to make stuff happen --when someone else throws a switch or hits a key.

 Mastery of the processes and the actual mechanics/technologies by which we live should be our birthright.
 I think that's at the very heart of being a "Yankee". --But: ever fewer individuals get to experience the sense of discipline, the essential enabling humility, but also the sense of empowerment which comes from personal involvement and hands-on technical achievement.
 The workings, real decisions and understandings about the systems and infrastructures we live by, have become remote from the average experience of life.
-As technology and social organization grows more complex, our involvement (for most of us) becomes more that of operating an on-off switch.
+As technology and social organization grows more complex, our involvement (for most of us) becomes more that of operating on-off switches.

 ^ I once corresponded with Mike Savage (no relation to the radio personality) --who at the time was this nation's leading Luddite (we corresponded on paper, since he was an Internet refusenik), but I've otherwise read little of the movement's history.
 I suspect, however, that many of those disparagingly named/labeled after Ned Ludd have been more concerned about the negative consequences of technological progress (economic and cultural/political disenfranchisement) --than with mindlessly holding back industrial efficiency.